 Frederick C. Welt, M.D. ’92, met Davidson at BWH.
 With their colleague Andrew C. Eisenhauer, M.D., they led the team that implemented transcatheter valve replacement at BWH.
 The minimally invasive technique had been pioneered in France in 2002 and, according to Welt, “involved cooperation between surgeons and cardiologists—not always an easy thing to do.”

 “Mike was incredibly talented.
 He was already obviously a well-trained surgeon, yet he took a year out of his life to cross-train in the world of interventional cardiology,” Welt, now at the University of Utah, wrote in an email.
 “It was an effort that took time away from the OR, and he paid a financial price for that in terms of the operative time that he gave up.
 But he was completely committed, and … he developed into somebody who was really as good with those skills as anyone at the table.”

 Davidson recognized that the dividing lines between disciplines were “weird and arbitrary,” added McCabe, his former trainee, “and that the best way forward was building those really tight bonds between interventional cardiology and cardiothoracic surgery to provide a kind of whole new spectrum of care.”

-According to Michael J. Zinner, M.D., chair of the Department of Surgery at BWH, Davidson “was one of only two or three cardiac-trained surgeons in the country that were doing this kind of work and would go on … to make incredible innovations in this area.”
+According to Michael J. Zinner, M.D., chair of the Department of Surgery at BWH, Davidson “was one of only two or three cardiac-trained surgeons in the country who were doing this kind of work and would go on … to make incredible innovations in this area.”

 Davidson’s former chief, Ralph M. Bolman III, M.D., agreed.
-“Mike had a vision for a new heart doctor, one that is really going to be, and is, the doctor of the future,” Bolman said.
+“Mike had a vision for a new heart doctor, one who is really going to be, and is, the doctor of the future,” Bolman said.
 “He was one of the very first to act on this vision.”